 - There are a lot of chickens in Key West.
 You are going to hear and see more chickens than you ever have before in your life here.
 Cockfighting was popular in Key West in the 1800s and 1900s, until it was banned.
 When that happened, all the chickens were suddenly released to the island.
 No one made an effort to get rid of them, and now they are welcome on the island as friendly wildlife.
 So don’t touch or feed them: they are wild!

-- Key West is also filled with six-toed cats.
-I blame Ernest Hemingway, who lived there and had a 6-toed cat, so it’s likely a lot of the cats on the island are related.
+- Key West is home to a lot of six-toed cats.
+I blame Ernest Hemingway, who lived there and had a 6-toed cat, and now his historic house is home to 60 of them!
 While most of these cats are friendly, please don’t try to pet them.
 They are still wild animals and as a general rule of thumb, don’t try to pet wild animals.

 - … and also iguanas.
 The green iguanas are an invasive species believed to be stowaways on ships from Central and South America, and they’re considered quite a local nuisance (apparently, they like to dig up graves).
 That said, leave eradication to the professionals.
 Iguanas are amazing, beautiful animals and you might think it’s ok to pick them up for a picture – but it is not ok.
 It stresses the animal, and they could seriously hurt you with their claws!
 For your own safety, don’t touch them.